Michael Cohen (lawyer): Donald Trump

-Cohen joined the Trump Organization in fall of 2006.
-Trump hired him in part because he was already an admirer of Trump, having read Trump's Art of the Deal twice.
+Cohen joined the Trump Organization in late 2006.
+Trump hired him in part because he was already an admirer of Trump, having read Trump's The Art of the Deal twice.
 He had purchased several Trump properties and convinced his own parents and in-laws, as well as a business partner, to buy condominiums in Trump World Tower.
 Cohen aided Trump in his struggle with the condominium board at the Trump World Tower, which led Trump to obtain control of the board.
-Cohen became a close confidant to Trump, maintaining an office near Trump at Trump Tower.
+Cohen became a close confidant to Trump, maintaining an office near him at Trump Tower.
+However, Cohen, who continued to serve as a lawyer for other clients, was not employed by the Trump Organization's legal department and instead answered directly to Trump as a personal lawyer.

-Cohen was named COO of mixed martial arts promotion company Affliction Entertainment in which Trump held a significant financial stake.
+In 2008, Cohen was named chief operating officer of mixed martial arts promotion company Affliction Entertainment, in which Trump held a significant financial stake.